Skip to content

 Session 13A

-When undertaking any work as a risk professional, it behooves us to proceed with caution and choose our words wisely.
+When undertaking any work as a risk professional, it behoves us to proceed with caution and choose our words wisely.
 Business Drivers, Attributes and the careful crafting of their definitions for the Enterprise to which they belong are foundational to the ESA toolbox.
-With our craft, we hope to capture complexity within plain language while remaining flexible and removingambiguity.
+With our craft, we hope to capture complexity within plain language while remaining flexible and removing ambiguity.

 Speaker(s)